The New Default. Your hub for building smart, fast, and sustainable AI software

 Build Only What You Need (MVP First)

-• Must Have: Core value, absolute necessities
+• Must Have: core value and absolute necessities.

-• Should Have: Important but can wait for phase 2
+• Should Have: important, but can wait for phase 2.

-• Nice to Have: Enhancements for later
+• Nice to Have: enhancements for later.

-• Won't Have: Not aligned with current goals
+• Won't Have: not aligned with current goals.

 Break It Into Phases